 6. Bubble map

 View a larger version of Bubble Map created with eSpatial mapping software.

-Bubble maps are one of the best ways to communicate proportional location-based data in a clear and concise way.
+Bubble maps are one of the best ways to communicate proportional location-based data clearly and concisely.
 Like Heat Maps, Bubble Maps can summarize data levels in a particular region.
-For example, in the map above, all occurrences of a particular set of data have been expressed on a region-by-region basis.
-All the customers within a region have been combined to give a summarized number, expressed by the size of the circle.
-Bubble maps are great for reports, presentations and even to embed on a web page due to its simplicity.
+For example, you can map all customers within an area to give a summarized revenue number expressed by the circle size (the bigger the circle, the higher the revenue).
+Bubble maps are great for reports, presentations, or embedded on a web page.

 View a larger version of Nearest Neighbor Map created with eSpatial mapping software.

-A Nearest Neighbor map is most useful for salespeople or logistics organizations to help plan out a route.
-Nearest Neighbor does not generate a radius field, but rather finds a set amount of data nearest a center point.
+The nearest neighbor map is powerful for salespeople or logistics organizations planning routes.
+Nearest Neighbor does not generate a radius field but finds a set amount of data closest to a center point.

-For example, it is the end of the quarter and your sales team needs to pull in those last few sales.
-You've identified a group of low hanging fruit and you need to see which of those potential customers are closest to which salesperson.
-You upload the location data of the salespeople and the location data of the low hanging fruit and run a nearest neighbor analysis which will help you not only to assign the right salesperson but also to assist them with planning their route.
+For example, it is the end of the quarter, and your sales team needs to close more deals.
+You've identified a group of low-hanging fruit, and you need to see which potential customers are closest to each salesperson.
+You upload the location data of the salespeople and the locations of the low-hanging fruit and run the nearest neighbor analysis.
+Now you can assign the right person to the opportunity and assist in route planning.

-So there you have it!
-7 types of maps you can use plot, analyze and present your business data.
-If you have any questions about the different types of maps or how your organization could use them, just jump on live chat with one of our mapping experts!
+So there you have it.
+7 types of maps to plot, analyze and present your business data.
+If you have any questions about the different types of maps or how your organization could use them, jump on live chat with one of our mapping experts.